bakhtiararya/EgoPet_dataset_download/README.md

 To download and prepare the EgoPet Dataset, follow these steps:

+1. Install all dependencies
-1. Clone the YouTube-DL repository:
+2. Clone the YouTube-DL repository:
-2. Install yt-dlp and the required Python packages from `requirements.txt`.
+3. Install yt-dlp and the required Python packages from `requirements.txt`.
+4. Clone this repository
-3. Run the following command in the terminal.
+6. Run the following command in the terminal.
 This process may take awhile (> 3 hours)

 ```
 python download_egopet_datatset.py